titoirfan/titoirfan.github.io/docs/projects/index.md

     ---

-    *A two-wheeled self-balancing robot developed as my EL5214 Embedded Control Systems course final project.
-The robot balances itself upright and can be controlled using a joystick.*
+    *A two-wheeled self-balancing robot that can keep itself upright and be controlled using a joystick.*

 </div>